daydevelops/scallywags/README.md

 - run `composer install`
 - run `npm install`
 - run `php artisan key:generate`
 - You will also need to set up a Google Recaptcha service.
-Enter your secret key in the .env file.
-Enter your public key in the recaptcha form located in 'resources/views/forum/new.blade.php'.
+Enter your keys in the .env file.